-- 2. A No person shall not apply any stripper or specify solicit the use of any stripper unless it complies with one or both of the following: - a.
-The stripper contains less than 400-300 grams/of reactive organic compound per liter-of ROC of material (2.50 pounds of reactive organic compound per gallon). - b.
-The stripper has a true vapor reactive organic compound composite partial pressure-of less than 10 mm Hg equal to or less than 9.5 millimeters of mercury at actual usage temperature 20 degrees Celsius. - 3.
-Sources A person may elect to use an add-on exhaust control equipment system to achieve as an alternative to meeting the requirements compliance with the provisions of Sections D.1, D.2, E, and J, provided that the control equipment meets all of the applicable requirements of sections a. and b. below are met.
-Such control equipment must be approved in advance by the Control Officer.
+- 2. No person shall apply any stripper or solicit the use of any stripper unless it complies with one or both of the following: - a.
+The stripper contains less than 300 grams of reactive organic compound per liter of material (2.50 pounds of reactive organic compound per gallon). - b.
+The stripper has a reactive organic compound composite partial pressure equal to or less than 9.5 millimeters of mercury at 20 degrees Celsius. - 3.
+A person may elect to use an add-on control system as an alternative to meeting the requirements of Sections D.1, D.2, E, and J, provided all of the applicable requirements below are met.
 Any person choosing to install such control equipment shall obtain an Authority to Construct from the District prior to installation. - a.
-The control device shall reduce emissions from an emission collection system by at least 95 percent by weight. - b.
-The emission collection system which collects and transports emissions to an air pollution control device shall collect at least 90 percent by weight of the emissions generated by the sources of emissions. - a.
 The overall efficiency (the capture efficiency multiplied by the control device efficiency) of the total system shall not be less than 85.5 percent, by weight.
-Alternatively, the control device reactive organic compound exhaust concentration shall not exceed 10 parts

-- per million by volume as propane or other limit approved by the Environmental Protection Agency, the Air Resources Board, and the Control Officer. - b.
+Alternatively, the control device reactive organic compound exhaust concentration shall not exceed 10 parts per million by volume as propane or other limit approved by the Environmental Protection Agency, the Air Resources Board, and the Control Officer. - b.
 Combustion temperature shall be continuously monitored when operating a thermal incinerator. - c.
 Inlet and exhaust gas temperatures shall be continuously monitored when operating a catalytic incinerator. - d.
 Control device efficiency shall be continuously monitored when operating a carbon adsorber or a control device other than a thermal or catalytic incinerator. - e.
 Compliance through the use of an add-on control system shall not result in affected pollutant emissions in excess of the affected pollutant emissions that would result from compliance with Sections D.1, D.2, E, and J.